-The intensive track starts at the beginning of A2 level, which means that you must already know the basics of that language (A1).
+The intensive track starts at A2.2 level, which means that you must already know the basics of that language.

-According to the Common European Framework of Reference for Languages having reached level A1 means that you:
+According to the Common European Framework of Reference for Languages having reached level A2.1 means that you:

-After three years you will reach level C1 in the intensive track.
+All language classes in the intensive track will be taught in the target language.
+If you for example choose German as your intensive track language the lecturer will only speak German in class!
+After four years you will reach CEFR level C1 in the intensive track.
 It is advised to choose your best language in the intensive track.
 The intensive tracks offers three options: German, French and Spanish.

 Choosing your languages